quicwg/wg-materials/interim-24-06/minutes.md

 Magnus: I wonder about what this has to do with MAX_PATHS and the potential for attack surface.
 If either can increase it, then one could force the other to raise their value.
 Does that open an attack surface.

 Christian: The reason we had complexity was for exactly that reason.
-WIth two MAX_PATHS, you still need to control resource allocation.
+With two MAX_PATHS, you still need to control resource allocation.
 You need an agreement.
 Otherwise you have an overflow of resources.
 It's complicated.

 Mirja: Path IDs are bidirectional, so you need both peers to open the limit.